Connect with others who understand.

 Fiber is key to preventing constipation, but introduce it gradually.
 A sudden increase can cause gas or diarrhea.
 If you’re already experiencing diarrhea, your doctor may suggest cutting back on high-fiber foods temporarily.

-Reducing your portion size is another easy way to help reduce symptoms like nausea and bloating.
-Instead of three large meals, try several small meals throughout the day.
+Reducing portion sizes is another easy way to help ease symptoms like nausea and bloating.
+Try eating several smaller meals instead of three large ones a day.
 Eat slowly and without distractions to give your body time to register fullness.

 Listen to your hunger and fullness cues — stop eating when you feel satisfied, and aim to eat only when you’re truly hungry.